 Walk with a Pup For National Walk a Dog Month

-Your four-legged friend will be a perfect companion during your brisk walks around the block or log-hauls through the neighborhood.
+Your four-legged friend will be a perfect companion during your brisk walks around the block or long-hauls through the neighborhood.
 Your furry friend indeed needs exercise and mental stimulation, too.

 Ask yourself who rescued who by adopting a furry friend at Williamson County Regional Animal Shelter.
-Join the walking club, and you’ll forever be loved by your tail-wagging friend.
+Join us for games, heavy hor d’oeuvres, drinks, and fun – all while surrounded by a unique collection of pristine & vintage automobiles.
+You’ll forever be loved by a tail-wagging friend.

 Walk Across Texas

 Register with Walk Across Texas to literally walk enough that it equals the number of miles that it would take you to walk across Texas literally.
 This number is 830 miles, which can typically be done in around eight weeks.

 Pick up photography

 Whether you have professional equipment or use your phone, photography can make any walk more fun.
 Working on your skills will give you a new challenge.
 Post pictures to social media and share your love of walking to get others moving.